walcht/data-visualization/README.md

 This is an attempt at implementing a data visulization dashboard for the [UK traffic accidents dataset](https://www.kaggle.com/datasets/daveianhickey/2000-16-traffic-flow-england-scotland-wales/data).

+## Usage

+Open `dist/dashboard.html` file (or generate it yourself using: `npm i && npm run build`):

+1. select the UK accidents dataset in `dist/data.csv` (make sure to unzip)
+2. click on the import button
+3. click on play to play the yearly date player
+4. select a day on the calendar to showcase detailed hourly distribution of the accidents on that day

 ## Dataset

 General dataset statistics: